Zirochkaa/save-favourite-color/README.md

 ## TODOs

 Below is a list of what needs to be done:
-- [x] Migrate from SQLite to PostgreSQL
+- [x] Migrate from SQLite to PostgreSQL.
 - [x] Let users edit their favourite color.
 - [x] Cover project with tests.
 - [x] Run tests on github.